CodePushGo/website/src/content/blog/en/capacitor-ota-updates-cloud-hosting-options-compared.md

 Azure also supports phased rollouts and automated rollback mechanisms, which are essential for meeting app store guidelines and industry standards.
 Its compliance features make it easier to design update strategies that align with regulatory requirements.

 Integration is straightforward, thanks to Azure's support for **REST APIs**, official SDKs, and command-line tools via **Azure CLI**.
-This flexibility allows you to tailor the integration process to match the needs of your Capacitor app.
+This flexibility allows you to tailor the integration process to match the needs of your React Native app.

 Keeping costs under control is critical for scalable OTA updates.
 Azure's pricing options, such as pay-as-you-go and reserved capacity, give you flexibility in managing expenses.
 Tools like **Azure Cost Management** can help you monitor usage and set budgets, ensuring your solution remains cost-effective as it scales.